HR STRATEGY

 A thorough internal and external analysis will drive the development of desired goals and objectives.
 Effective people strategies need to have associated measurable goals and objectives to help organizations determine whether their actions have the desired positive impact.

 Defining desired objectives requires a lot of careful and insightful consideration.
 It requires thinking about the present and expected future opportunities and challenges and what an organization needs to do to mitigate those challenges and capitalize on those opportunities.
-It also requires the people strategy team to isolate key metrics that they will track, and to define what success looks like from the outset.
+It also requires the people strategy team to isolate key metrics that they will track and define what success looks like from the outset.

 Evaluating current state

-Once a company has its desired objectives in mind, it needs to take an objective and honest look at where the organization and its key pieces sit today with respect to those objectives.
+Once a company has its desired objectives in mind, it needs to take an objective and honest look at where the organization and how its key pieces sit today with respect to those objectives.

 If the objectives are the finish line, the current state is the starting point.
 The next step in the people strategy process is figuring out how to get from the starting point to the finish line.